colerogers/Compiler/README.md

 # Compiler

-## A fully functional compiler for an Object-Oriented C-Style Language
+## A fully functional compiler for a Object-Oriented C-Style Language